Aryan10/PikachuBotImages/README.md

 >2.
 Adjust the [config_example.json](https://github.com/Aryan10/PikaBot/blob/master/config_example.json) to your requirements.
 And rename it to **config.json**.
 >
 >3.
 Use a VPS or NodeJs to host it.

+## Updating

+>You can directly use the latest repo, but make sure to backup util folder and place it again after update.